Lafash122/UniversitLearning/Second Course/OOP/lab2/README.md

 ```cmd
 java -jar libs/junit-platform-console-standalone-1.12.1.jar -cp out --scan-class-path
 ```
+You can also use the `run_tests.bat` script to run the tests.

 ## Information about the input files
 - File `example.txt` includes **usage example**